 Understanding LTE Signal Strength

 Understanding LTE signal strength can be confusing.
 We crafted the simple chart below to make it a little easier.
-The graphic below shows what values are considered good and bad for various LTE signal strength values:
+The graphic below shows what approximate values may considered good and bad signal quality scores for various communication wave lengths.

 Signal Type Definitions